Resources - e-PlanSoft

 Written by e-PlanSoft™ Team | Apr 29, 2024 6:00:00 PM

-If you're a plan review company or government agency reviewing the plans, you specialize in the process.
-You know what goes into a review, whether it's assigning teams to a plan set, collaborating until it's ready for submission, and repeating the process until it's considered suitable by the relevant building permit authorities.
+If you're a government agency or a third-party company reviewing the plans, you specialize in the process.
+You know what goes into a review, whether it's assigning teams to a plan set, collaborating until it's ready for submission, or repeating the process until it's approved by the relevant building permit authorities.

 A plan review is a necessary step before almost any type of development can start.
-It's what occurs before permit issuance.
+It takes place prior to the issuance of a building permit.

-There are different types of plan reviews, whether they be a building plan review, site plan review or commercial plan review.
-These ensure, for example, that the building code, public safety regulations and other building permit application requirements are met.
+There are different types of plan reviews, such as building plan review, site plan review, or commercial plan review.
+These ensure that the building code, public safety regulations, and other building permit application requirements are met.

-A concurrent plan review is one that is marked up and viewed in real-time via electronic plan review software.
+Concurrent plan review is when multiple reviewers view and marked up plans sets in real-time via electronic plan review software.
 A wide variety of groups participate in the plan review process, and each of those groups has different roles to play depending on what's in the plan.

-Imagine you're submitting a construction or public works comprehensive plan for a commercial building; the fire department, building and engineering departments all participate in a concurrent plan review.
-Schools, city water and others receive the plan — all the involved departments that have to look at it to ensure it complies with city code and will pass a building inspection.
+Imagine you're submitting a construction or public works plan set for a commercial building - the fire department, building, and engineering departments will all participate in a concurrent plan review.
+All the involved departments that have to look at it to ensure it complies with city code and will pass a building inspection.

 What are the different types of plan review?